DiceTechJobs/SolrPlugins/README.md

   * This extends this functionality to allow you to embed a file of common user typos that will take precedence over the edit distance matches.
   *  Allows you to data-mine common typos that go beyond an edit distance of 2 and inject them into your spellchecker, or override common bad spellchecking suggestions.

-Should be compatible with solr versions 4+ and 5+.
+Should be compatible with solr versions 4+ and 5+ and 6+.
 Please contact us via the issues list in this repository with any questions, bug reports, feedback or feature requests.

+## See Also
+Please also check out the other Solr-related DiceTechJobs repositories:

+* [SolrConfigExamples](https://github.com/DiceTechJobs/SolrConfigExamples) - Example solr configurations for using the functionality in the plugins.
+* [ConceptualSearch](https://github.com/DiceTechJobs/ConceptualSearch) - Dice's implementation of Conceptual or Semantic search, for use in solr using Word2Vec.
+* [RelevancyTuning](https://github.com/DiceTechJobs/RelevancyTuning) - Automatic approach to relevancy tuning your Solr configuration.
+Uses reinforcement learning and evolutionary algorithms to evolve an optimal solr configuration (field boosts, tie parameter setting, query handler, etc).